geoffryan/ray/README.md

 ## Installation

-Currently only works out-of-the-box on Mac.
-Linux coming soon.

 Copy `Makefile.in.template` to `Makefile.in` and modify the variables to suit your system (typically just the `H55` variable which should point to your HDF5 installation).
 Then just run `make` and you're good to go!

 ```bash